Manage your Account

 The redevelopment work includes:

-• refurbishment of the main bar, foyer areas, upgraded signage and lighting;
+• refurbishment of the foyer areas, including upgraded signage and lighting

-• improved venue accessibility for guests with remodelling of the auditorium entry, lifts, stairs, additional toilets and box office relocation;
+• improved venue accessibility, with remodelling of the auditorium entry, lifts and stairs, as well as additional toilets and box office relocation

-• additional spaces for small events, school educational visits and training.
+• new spaces for small events, school educational visits and training.

 The $150.3 million investment consists of $134.3 million in State Government funds through the Department of Local Government, Sport and Cultural Industries, $12 million from the Australian Government and $4 million from the City of Perth.